Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/pages/about.md

 Anyone is welcome to suggest or draft an entry for the *LGDN*.
 If you would like to write an explication for a term that already has a definition within the *LGDN*, please contact us to verify nobody else is currently writing for the entry.
 You are also allowed to submit entries for terms currently not within the *LGDN*.
-The specification for entries and how to submit can be found on \[our submission page\](https://glossary.cdn.uib.no/submit/).
+The specification for entries and how to submit can be found on [our submission page](https://glossary.cdn.uib.no/submit/).